Plains and Sierra Miwok: Southern Sierra Miwok

 The Southern Miwok inhabited the lower banks of the Merced River and the Chowchilla River, as well as Mariposa Creek.
 They spoke Southern Sierra Miwok, a language in the Utian linguistic group.

 The Merced River flows from the High Sierras, through Yosemite Valley, and into the San Joaquin Valley near present-day near Livingston.

 The Mono tribe people (considered Northern Paiute) occupied the higher eastern Sierras and the Mono Lake Basin, and entered Yosemite from the east.
 The Mono name for the Southern Miwok was qohsoo?moho.
 Miwoks occupied the lower western foothills of the Sierras and entered from the west.
 Disputes between the two tribes were violent, and the residents of the valley, in defense of their territory, were considered to be among the most aggressive of any tribes in the area.

 When encountered by immigrants of European descent, the neighboring Southern Sierra Miwok tribe referred to the Yosemite Valley residents as "killers".
 It is from this reference and a confusion over the word for "grizzly bear" that Bunnell named the valley Yosemite.
 The native residents called the valley awahni.
 Today, there is some debate about the original meaning of the word, since the Southern Miwok language is virtually extinct, but recent Southern Miwok speakers defined it as "place like a gaping mouth."
-Those living in awahni were known as the Awahnichi (also spelled Ahwahnechee and similar variants), meaning "people who live in awahni".Anderson, 2005.
+Those living in awahni were known as the Awahnichi (also spelled Awani, Ahwahnechee, and similar variants), meaning "people who live in awahni".
 The naming of the Ahwahnee Hotel was derived from the Miwok word.